 ICI conducts the Annual Mutual Fund Shareholder Tracking Survey each year to gather information on the demographic and financial characteristics of mutual fund-owning households in the United States.
-The most recent survey was conducted from May to June 2022 and was fielded on the KnowledgePanel®, a probability based online panel designed to be representative of the US population.
+The most recent survey was conducted from May to June 2023 and was fielded on the KnowledgePanel®, a probability based online panel designed to be representative of the US population.
 The KnowledgePanel® is designed and administered by Ipsos.
 Ipsos is one of the largest market research and polling companies globally, operating in 90 markets and employing over 18,000 people.
-The Annual Mutual Fund Shareholder Tracking Survey sample for 2022 included 6,080 US households drawn from the KnowledgePanel®.
-The overall margin of sampling error for the 2022 sample of US households is \pm 1.3 percentage points at the 95 percent confidence level.
+The Annual Mutual Fund Shareholder Tracking Survey sample for 2023 included 6,073 US households drawn from the KnowledgePanel®.
+The overall margin of sampling error for the 2023 sample of US households is ± 1.3 percentage points at the 95 percent confidence level.
+For a discussion of the revisions to ICI's Annual Mutual Fund Shareholder Tracking Survey and the detail on the 2022 and 2023 sampling and weighting procedures, see "Ownership of Mutual Funds and Shareholder Sentiment, 2023," ICI Research Perspective 29, no. 10 (October), available at www.ici.org/files/2023/per29-10.pdf.